 The emolument policy of employees of the Group is set up by the Remuneration Committee on the basis of their merit, qualifications, experience and competence.
-Please refer to the corporate governance report set out on page 36 for the emolument policy of Directors.
+Please refer to the corporate governance report set out on pages 30 and 31 for the emolument policy of Directors.